maikolachi/overflowing-stacks/README.md

 ## Screen Shots

 The user inteface is intuitive, displays the recently submitted Stack Overflow questions.
-Works on both the IPad and iPhone correctly.
+Works on both the iPad and iPhone correctly.
 Realize that on the iPad in portrait mode the master view is hidden by default and you need to swipe right from the left to show it.

 ![iPad Portrait](screen-shots/ipad-portrait.png)